codec-xyz/photo_frame_manager/readme.md

 **Photo** - the photo you want to use

-**Auto Select Frame Size** - when checked will auto select the best matching frame size.
-If the frame type is set to none or the frame type file has no picture frames added will use the original photo aspect ratio.
-When uncheck lets you manually pick the picture frame.
-If the frame type is set to none or the frame type file has no picture frames added lets you select a custom aspect ratio
+**Auto Select Aspect Ratio** - when checked will auto select the best matching aspect ratio based on the frame and photo's aspect ratio

-**Crop Scale Percent** - zooms the crop in
+**Crop Scale** - zooms the crop in

-**Crop Offset X** - move the crop left or right.
-Note that this will do nothing if the crop is already at that edge
+**Crop Offset X** - move the crop left or right

-**Crop Offset Y** - move the crop up or down.
-Note that this will do nothing if the crop is already at that edge
+**Crop Offset Y** - move the crop up or down

-**Use Absolute Resolution** - when checked the option below lets you set the photo resolution in pixel units.
-When unchecked the option below lets you set the resolution as a multiple of the original
+**Resolution Type** - the way the resolution is controlled
+- **Use Scene Settings**

-**Resolution Max Major Size** - the size in pixels you want for the photo's larger side to be.
+- **Resolution Max Major Size** - the size in pixels you want for the photo's larger side to be.
 Acts as an upper limit so if the size is larger than the photo's actual size its resolution stays unchanged.
-The buttons below are some presets for this value.
-This option is only visible when Use Absolute Resolution is checked
+The buttons below are some presets for this value
+- **Relative** - value 0 - 1 that scales the photos full resolution
+- **Full** - resolution stays unchanged.
+Note if the baked texture size is smaller then the resolution will be lowered to fit

 The selected photo is displayed with a grey overlay to show the area being cropped out.